webcoyote/mcp-server-motherduck/README.md

   - **Inputs**:
     - `query` (string, required): The SQL query to execute

-All interactions with both DuckDB and MotherDuck are done through writing SQL queries, providing a unified interface for data analysis.
+All interactions with both DuckDB and MotherDuck are done through writing SQL queries.

 ## Getting Started